Constanza Valdés

-Constanza Valdés is a trans female Chilean political activist and parliamentary advisor.
+Constanza Valdés is a trans woman and Chilean political activist and parliamentary advisor.

 She became the spokesperson for Broad Front in June 2017, making her the first trans spokesperson for a political organization.
 She supported a 2017 Gender Identity Law in Chile which simplifies the procedure for trans people to change their name and sex, though she criticized it for not going far enough.